 It is important, for your improvement, to ask yourself questions.
 Questions will provide you with valuable answers.
 These answers will help you understand tennis and where you want to get as a player.

-– At key points (15-30, 30-15, 40-30, 30-40, AD in, Ad out), where is he serving to?
-And what kind of spin is he using?
+– At key points (15-30, 30-15, 40-30, 30-40, AD in, Ad out), where are they serving to?
+And what kind of spin are they using?

 – How do they play key (pressure) points?